-The Halal industry represents all products and services that abide by the principles of the Islamic Shariah, across all stages of production and distribution.
-Building on from this definition, and with Islamic Economy assets projected to increase to $3.8 Trillion by 2023, we can firmly say that the future for the Halal industry is a promising one.
+The Halal industry represents all products and services that abide by the principles of the Islamic Shariah, across all stages of slaughtering production and distribution.
+Building on from this definition, and with Islamic Economy assets projected to increase to US$2 Trillion by 2024, we can firmly say that the future for the Halal industry is a promising one.
 Today, the Halal industry is diversifying and offering new products, whether it be for food & beverage or for pharmaceuticals & cosmetics.
 It is moreover fulfilling the needs of developing sectors such as family-friendly tourism, sharing economy, disruptive economy, and venture financing, and is being receptive to the technological advancements occurring today, birthing innovations that contribute to the Fourth Industrial Revolution.

 While such high demand provides promising opportunities for growth in the halal industry, it also offers an enormous incentive to make the halal industry one of the central drivers in implementing the Dubai: Capital of Islamic Economy strategy.